-The results of an experiment are presented which wrify previous calculations that indicate protons can be used to obtain Compated Tomographic (CT) reconstructions with a considerably lower dose than that required by x rays for reconstructions of the same quality.
-Furtherosce, the use of protons virtually eliminates the beam hardening artifacts encountered in x-ray CT scenners.
-A Cf density reconstruction of a D cm diascenners and the state of the same planting by the state of the same planting of the same planting obtained with a commercial rays scenner.
+The results of an experiment are presented which verify previous calculations that indicate protons can be used to obtain Computed Tomographic (CT) reconstructions with a considerably lower dose than that required by x rays for reconstructions of the same quality.
+Furtherore, the use of protons virtually eliminates the beam hardening artifacts encountered in x-ray CT scanners.
+A CT density reconstruction of a D om diases optimized with 240 and characterized and the beam obtained with 240 and characterized and the obtained with a commercial trays scanner.
 The advantages and diadvantages of this application of protons are discussed.